owncloud/music/README.md

 ### Creating APIKEY for Subsonic/Ampache

-The endpoint `/api/settings/userkey/generate` may be used to programatically generate a random password to be used with an Ampache or a Subsonic client.
+The endpoint `/api/settings/userkey/generate` may be used to programmatically generate a random password to be used with an Ampache or a Subsonic client.
 The endpoint expects two parameters, `length` and `description` (both optional) and returns a JSON response.
 Please note that the minimum password length is 10 characters.
 The HTTP return codes represent also the status of the request.

 ```